How should a first-time foreign visitor pay in China?

 Payment answers

-These answer pages target the exact questions visitors ask before they trust Alipay, Weixin Pay, cards, cash, or metro payment in China.
+These guides target the exact questions visitors ask before they trust Alipay, Weixin Pay, cards, cash, or metro payment in China.

 Many foreign visitors can use Alipay after installing the official app, registering, and linking an eligible international card, but they should verify the live app flow and keep Weixin Pay, card, or cash as a backup.